- Down travel limit set too far (door hits floor, reads obstruction)

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Close limit set too far past floor level
+- Down travel limit set too far (door hits floor,

 Before you go — try one of these (they fix most cases).